 So I finally realized why I haven't been blogging...
 I mean, aside from having to work dawn to dark running a farm, homeschooling my children, keeping the house clean and creating nutritious gourmet meals each night.
 I mean aside from all that, I realized that it all came crashing down a couple months ago when I overheard John telling someone how funny my blogs are... wow.
 Seriously.
-That is a lot of pressure.
-I can't just be funny on demand ya know and so now and I feel all this pressure. to be funny.
-Ugh.
+That is a

 Well, after much reflection, I have decided to free myself from the pressure to write amusing and interesting blogs and just say what's on my mind.
 No more funny - anything funny from here on out is completely unintentional.
 Whew!
 Now that I have that off my chest, I will now blog with no pressure.